DataDog/documentation/content/en/serverless/configuration/_index.md

 Datadog can also enrich the collected telemetry with existing AWS resource tags defined on your Lambda functions.

-- If you are collecting telemetry from your Lambda functions using the [Datadog Lambda extension][2], you just need to enable the [Datadog AWS integration][3].
+- If you are collecting telemetry from your Lambda functions using the [Datadog Lambda extension][2], enable the [Datadog AWS integration][3].

 - If you are collecting telemetry from your Lambda functions using the [Datadog Forwarder Lambda function][4], set the `DdFetchLambdaTags` option to `true` on the CloudFormation stack for your Datadog Forwarder.
 This option defaults to true since version 3.19.0.